Lotfullah21/react/04-context-app/README.md

 ## State

-states are manages within the component. it allows react to determine when to re-render a component. any change in state value will trigger a re-render of given component. state is private and a component manages it's state internally
+states are manages within the component, we can have more control using states. it allows react to determine when to re-render a component. any change in state value will trigger a re-render of given component. state is private and a component manages it's state internally